Guidebook & Area Information

 Volcano Village is a unique and a slightly quirky little community of artists and scientists.
-Within the Village you will find a post office, two gas stations, two small convenience stores and a variety of restaurants and cafes.
+Within the Village you will find a post office, two gas stations, three small convenience stores and a variety of restaurants and cafes.
 The historic Kilauea Lodge is perfect for a full breakfast or a romantic dinner, while Ohelo Café offers fresh, local and original cuisine.
-For some light and vegetarian-friendly fare, try Café Ono.
-Or if you feel like grabbing some takeout and enjoying it in the comfort of your vacation home, stop by the Tuk-Tuk Thai Foodtruck.
-You can also call in your order ahead of time.
+For some light and vegetarian-friendly fare, try Café Ono or for a quick, satisfying and cheap lunch, visit the family owned and operated Eagle’s Lighthouse Cafe.

 OTHER USEFUL STOPS IN and Around THE Village

-- True Value: Small hardware store and laundromat.
+True Value: Small hardware & convenience store + laundromat.